agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 	                                   priorInitialBelief, bandit,
 									   observedSequence);

-print("After observing agent choose arm1, what are agent's utilities?") print('Posterior on agent utilities:') viz.auto(getMarginal(posterior,'prizeToUtility'))
+print("After observing agent choose arm1, what are agent's utilities?");
+print('Posterior on agent utilities:');
+viz.auto(getMarginal(posterior,'prizeToUtility'));
 ~~~~
 <!-- TODO - make output above less ugly -->

 In the codebox above, the agent's preferences are identified by the observations.
 This won't hold for the next example, which we introduced previously.
 The agent's utilities for prizes are still unknown and now the agent's prior is also unknown.
 Either the agent is "informed" and knows the truth that `arm1` yields "champagne".
 Or the agent is misinformed and believes `arm1` is likely to yield "nothing".
 These two possibilities are depicted in Figure 2.

 <img src="/assets/img/4-irl-bandit-2.png" alt="diagram" style="width: 600px;"/>